What is a Gap Year?

 When do people take a gap year?

 A Gap Year can happen at any time in ones life, but it is very typical for one to take a gap after high school or during college.
 A gap year serves as a structured ‘reset button’ to jumpstart a new phase of life or to more clearly define goals.
+If you are desiring change or in the midst of transition, a gap experience might be the perfect thing for you!

 A Gap Year does not need to be a full year, but can be a semester, a summer, a sabbatical, six months or any amount of time you feel is necessary and can afford.
 ‘Gap Year’ is a common term, but it would be more accurate to say ‘Gap Experience’.